FAQs

 How do I know if you’re the right therapist for me?

-Do you do on-line sessions?
+Do you provide on-line sessions?

 Yes.
 Even if you opt for ecotherapy sessions, you can change your mind about a session/sessions and opt for on-line sessions instead.